 There is no exact science when it comes to determining the accurate value of a car.
 No matter how reasonable you try to be, certain amount of subjectivity from the owner’s point of view is unavoidable.
 It could be a daunting task to assess the exact value of a car considering the fact that owners always prefer to get more money from a resale.
 However, the car valuation process given here can guide you on arriving at the true value of a used car.

 The external look of a car is important in making a good first impression.
 If there are any scratches or dents, it could bring down the value of your vehicle even if the interiors are in great condition.
 Make sure that you fix the exterior damages before you put your car up for sale.
 A car is considered to be in good condition if it has proper maintenance records, no major mechanical problems, and passed all inspections set forth by state regulations.

-It goes without saying that the number of kilometers driven is inversely proportional to the value of a car.
-In order words, the higher the number of kilometers in your car’s odometer, the lower its valuation.
-The general thinking here is that a car can be driven for a certain number of kilometers before it starts causing frequent troubles.
-Most people in Indian metros drive around 10 thousand to 15 thousand kilometers per year.
+It goes without saying that the number of kilometres driven is inversely proportional to the value of a car.
+In order words, the higher the number of kilometres in your car’s odometer, the lower its valuation.
+The general thinking here is that a car can be driven for a certain number of kilometres before it starts causing frequent troubles.
+Most people in Indian metros drive around 10 thousand to 15 thousand kilometres per year.
 If the yearly average is much higher than this, the valuation is likely to be less.

 Sample Car Valuation Grid*

 |Age of the car||Depreciation up to 12,000 km||Depreciation from 12,000 to 25,000 km||Depreciation from 25,000 to 35,000 km||Depreciation from 35,000 to 50,000 km||Depreciation from 50,000 to 60,000 km|